Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Discussion

-H.~Padamsee and J.~Knobloch observed the starbursts on BD sites formed in superconducting RF cavity made from Nb and Nb electrodes tested under DC~\cite{Padamsee:1998ya}.
+H.~Padamsee and J.~Knobloch observed the starbursts on BD sites formed in a superconducting RF cavity made from Nb and Nb electrodes tested under DC~\cite{Padamsee:1998ya}.
 They proved with SEM and Auger spectroscopy that the starbursts were sites in which a very thin film of fluorine contamination was burnt by plasma ignited during the BD event.
-Thus, the starburst was a fingerprint left by a plasma cloud in a thin contamination layer.
-The star-like BDs observed in the present work could also be the fingerprints of a plasma cloud.
-But they are deeper, i.e. they were left in the metal itself.
-Cu has much lower melting temperature than Nb: 1085 vs 2477$^{\circ}$C and this could be the reason for deeper fingerprint.
-In the current study, the shallow plasma fingerprint left in the thin surface layer of contamination/oxidation was found beyond the rough circumference of the star-like BD.
+Thus, the starburst was a fingerprint left by a plasma cloud on a thin pre-existing contamination layer.
+The star-like BDs observed in the present work are due to deposited copper and create a significant impact on the surface, leading to complete covering of the machining groves.
+This could be a result of the lower melting temperature of Cu relative to Nb (1085~$^{\circ}$C vs 2477~$^{\circ}$C) combined with the difference in energy available for the evolution of the BD spot.
+In the current study, we do see a symmetric imprint left of the thin surface layer of contamination/oxidation beyond the rough circumference of the star-like BD.

-We believe therefore that the star burst is the consequence of an unstable emitting tip that ejects molten material in random directions, that lands on the cold surface and freezes rapidly creating such shapes.
-If melting continues, the regular circle around the crater will form and expand, covering in turn the features created by plasma instabilities initially.
-In the room temperature experiments, we did not find any traces of the instabilities, however in cryogenic temperatures, the heat is dissipated much more efficiently due to much higher thermal diffusivity, $10^{-4} \frac{m^2}{s}$ at 300~K and $ 0.2~\frac{m^2}{s}$ at 10~K~\cite{Ekin2006}, allowing cryogenically cooled copper to rapidly crystallize on the surface, leaving clear traces that can provide a glimpse to the first stages of the thermal runaway of the tip.
+Therefore, we speculate that the starburst feature is a result of instability in the evolution of the Cu plasma cloud created during the BD process.
+This instability leads to explosive nonuniform deposition of melted Cu on the surface, which, combined with the low temperature of the cathode, leads to the frozen asymmetrical star-like feature.
+The same plasma cloud also leads to surface melting and crater formation.
+For electrodes at higher temperatures (room temperature in our study), late-stage melting of the surface within the large circular region and the motion of ejected molten copper from the crater cover the star-like marking, which was formed earlier.
+Thus, in room-temperature experiments, we did not find any traces of the instabilities; however, in cryogenic temperatures, the heat is dissipated much more efficiently due to much higher thermal diffusivity, $10^{-4} \frac{m^2}{s}$ at 300~K and $ 0.2~\frac{m^2}{s}$ at 10~K~\cite{Ekin2006}, preventing the formation of a large melted copper spot and allowing cryogenically cooled copper to rapidly crystallize on the surface, leaving clear traces that can provide a glimpse of the initial stages of plasma evolution.